Abdul Matin (language activist): Other political involvements

-He formed East Pakistan Communist Party (ML) in 1958 and followed the ideology of Charu Majumdar, a communist revolutionary of India.
+In 1958, Matin founded the East Pakistan Communist Party (Marxist–Leninist), adopting the ideology of Charu Majumdar, a communist revolutionary from India.

-After liberation, he fought against Jatiya Rakkhi Bahini and was arrested in 1972.
+Following the independence of Bangladesh in 1971, Matin fought against the Jatiya Rakkhi Bahini and was arrested in 1972.

 Death

-Matin died on 8 October 2014, at Dhaka's Bangabandhu Sheikh Mujib Medical University (BSMMU).
+Matin died on 8 October 2014 at Bangladesh Medical University in Dhaka.
 He was undergoing treatment at the ICU after a stroke on 18 August and was on life support after his condition deteriorated on 3 October.

 Awards

-Matin was awarded Ekushey Padak in 2001.
-In 2008, University of Dhaka conferred honorary Doctor of Law degree on him for his contribution to the language movement.
+Abdul Matin, a prominent leader of the Language Movement, received numerous accolades throughout his life.
+A selection of his notable awards and honors is listed below: